Basement Humidity: Definitive Guide January 30, 2019 – Posted in: Uncategorized

 Basement Humidity Level

 The humidity in your basement should not be too high nor too low because both have certain consequences that may affect your health and well-being.
 Basically, high basement humidity levels are caused by poor insulation.
 If there are large differences between the outdoor and indoor temperature levels, it may also be a cause of excess humidity.
-A leak in exhaust vents may also be a factor as well as malfunctioning gutter spouts or sump pump.
+A leak in exhaust vents may also be a factor as well as malfunctioning gutter spouts or a sump pump.
 You also have to check your ceiling every now and then to see if there are signs of leaking pipes.
 They can add moisture to your basement and may also cause damages to other parts of your home.

 Apparently, the humidity level in the basement should always be checked and assessed to prevent possible damages.
 If your basement’s humidity level is too low, it may affect your health and cause bloody noses and dried sinuses.
 Worse, it can lead to more serious respiratory problems like asthma.
 Poor humidity can also cause chapping of skin and other skin problems.

 What’s most troubling about having improper basement humidity levels is the possible occurrence of mold.
 When your basement is damp, it will not only smell bad but it will also be prone to fungal, mildew and mold growth.
 Mold can damage concrete and wood which can have a serious impact on your health.
 A specific variety of mold which is called “black mold” may even cause death so you really have to check every corner of your house for potential damages.
 Apart from molds, you also have to worry about the growth of termites which can damage your properties as well as your condition.
-This is why the humidity level for basement should always be included in your priorities when trying to take care of your home.
+This is why the humidity level for the basement should always be included in your priorities when trying to take care of your home.

 Best Humidity Level for Basement

 “What is a good humidity level for a basement?”
-A lot of people ask this question as this is a serious matter that can help them prevent damages on their basement.
+A lot of people ask this question as this is a serious matter that can help them prevent damages in their basement.
 Normally, your basement serves as storage, recreational or living space and sometimes, a wine cellar.
-This is why the proper humidity level for basement will depend on the purpose of basement.
+This is why the proper humidity level for the basement will depend on the purpose of the basement.
 Understanding the basement humidity range will help you know the optimal basement humidity level for your home.

-Generally, the normal humidity level for basement is 30-50 percent.
+Generally, the normal humidity level for the basement is 30-50 percent.
 Whether your business is finished or unfinished, it is still best to maintain this humidity range to reduce or prevent harmful bacteria from growing in your home.
 You can monitor and pre-set the humidity levels of your basement by using the built-in humidistat in your basement dehumidifier.
 It measures the amount of air moisture inside your house and you can run this device whenever you think you need it.

-Nonetheless, the recommended humidity level for basement varies in different locations.
+Nonetheless, the recommended humidity level for the basement varies in different locations.
 What is normal to a certain place may not be ideal for another location.
 In some regions, people don’t often have problems controlling their basement humidity level while other areas may suffer a lot from high humidity depending on certain weather conditions.
 High areas are likely to experience high humidity especially if they often get rain.
 This is why every homeowner should know what should the humidity level be in a basement.

 Apart from dehumidifiers, you can also use a hygrometer to the measure humidity level of your basement.
-This device resembles a thermometer and is known as a helpful tool in controlling humidity level and preventing damages in your basement.
-It can also help you determine the safe humidity level for basement.
+This device resembles a thermometer and is known as a helpful tool in controlling humidity levels and preventing damages in your basement.
+It can also help you determine the safe humidity level for the basement.
 If the humidity level in your hygrometer shows it is over 50 percent, stay calm and check for consistency.
 If the reading remains high, you need to take the necessary steps to prevent serious problems.

 While the effect of seasons is an obvious factor that determines the good humidity level for a basement, it is also worth noting that the human factor can also cause changes in humidity.
-Almost everything in our home involves energy use and surprisingly, even breathing affects the humidity levels, which also changes the recommended humidity level in basement.
+Almost everything in our home involves energy use and surprisingly, even breathing affects the humidity levels, which also changes the recommended humidity level in the basement.
 A lot of activities at home can affect the basement humidity level summer of our homes such as cooking, showering, doing the laundry and washing the dishes.
 When the air gets warm, it absorbs moisture which also increases the humidity level.
-This is why we always have to consider and understand what humidity level for basement is and how important it is in protecting our homes.
+This is why we always have to consider and understand what humidity level for a basement is and how important it is in protecting our homes.

 Basement Humidity Level in Summer

 Whatever the season is, humidity levels can increase so if you worry about controlling the humidity levels in your basement, you may use a dehumidifier.
-Basement humidity level in summer can be high so opening the basement windows is not ideal.
+The basement humidity level in summer can be high so opening the basement windows is not ideal.
 It is best to set your dehumidifier to 50 percent to make sure the basement humidity level in summer is not too low or too high.
 It may be a little difficult to reach 50%, but with the right device, you will surely get at this number.